 Dr. Tone (formerly McClure) was born in New Haven, Connecticut, but grew up in Atlanta.
 Her winding path to her current career began at Emory University, where she majored in English and German Literature.
 She joined the inaugural class of Teach for America after graduating and discovered, while teaching high school speech and drama in New Orleans, that she was fascinated with social behavior and anxiety.
 She went on to complete a master’s degree in school psychology at Trinity University in San Antonio and returned to Emory University in 1995 to complete her doctoral degree in clinical psychology under the mentorship of Dr. Steve Nowicki.
 Dr. Tone then spent 4 years as a postdoctoral fellow working with Dr. Daniel Pine at the National Institute of Mental Health, where she received the NIMH Richard J. Wyatt Memorial Fellowship Training Award for outstanding scientific achievement.
-She joined the GSU faculty in 2005 and served as the associate chair of the psychology department from 2014-2019.
+She joined the GSU faculty, where she is currently a professor, in 2005 and served as the associate chair of the psychology department from 2014-2019.
 In January 2020, she became the department’s Director of Clinical Training.